lavanyayangala/Hashnode_Backup/cl6kx2alu00lsr2nv11ome7kg.md

 4. byte code is converted to machine code again and again.

-So to solve repeating of executions again and again we use JIT -Just in time
+So to solve repeating of executions again and again we use JIT.

+# JIT -Just in time

 JIT provides machine code so that repetition of interpretation is not required this allows making execution faster